Praveenyeduresi/My_Projects/Mobile Price Prediction/README.md

 2. Data Exploration: Understand the dataset by checking distributions, missing values, datatypes and key statistics.

-Data challenges

-3. Data Preprocessing: -
+3. Data Preprocessing: - There are no challenges in the data.

 4. Exploratory Data Analysis (EDA): performed univariant and bivariant analysis.